apache/incubator-kie-kogito-examples/serverless-workflow-saga-quarkus/README.md

   <img src="docs/images/order-fulfilment.png"/>

- All steps, defined as states in the workflow, `stock`, `payment` and `shipping` should be executed to confirm an Order, if any of the steps fail, then a compensation for each completed step should be executed to undo the operation or to keep the process on a consistent state.
-For instance, the reserve stock, should cancel the stock reservation.
-The compensations for the steps are defined in the workflow using the `compensatedBy` property which indicates the state responsible to perform a compensation action.
+ All steps, defined as states in the workflow, `stock`, `payment`, and `shipping` should be executed to confirm an Order.
+If any of the steps fail, then a compensation for each completed step should be performed to undo the operation or keep the process consistent.
+For instance, the reserve stock should cancel the stock reservation.
+The compensations for the steps are defined in the workflow using the `compensatedBy` property, which indicates the state responsible for performing a compensation action.

   <img src="docs/images/order-saga-overview.png"/>